Post-Doctoral Training Opportunities

 Two hours per week of individual clinical supervision will be provided in addition to a weekly psychologist-led group supervision for trainees of all disciplines.
-There are numerous additional training opportunities to attend McLean Hospital’s Grand Rounds weekly, Schwartz Rounds and special offerings through the Center of Excellence in Women’s Mental Health, which includes the Klarman Center.
+There are numerous additional training opportunities to attend McLean Hospital’s Grand Rounds weekly, Schwartz Rounds and special offerings through the Division of Women’s Mental Health, which includes the Klarman Center.

 How to Apply

 Interested applicants should submit a cover letter, a curriculum vitae and three letters of recommendation.

 For more information or to submit application materials, please contact Judith Halperin, PsyD.